Blackburn: Parks

 Witton Country Park is a 480 acre space to the west of the town.
 The land was purchased in 1946 and was the ancestral home of the Feilden family.
 It is larger than all the town's other parks and playing fields put together.
 Witton Park High School is located within the park, as are three astroturf football pitches and a full-size athletic track, which is home to the Blackburn Harriers.
 The Blackburn model aircraft club also uses the park for radio-controlled aircraft.
-Pleasington cemetery and crematorium lie on its edges.
+Pleasington Cemetery and crematorium lie on its edges.

-Roe Lee Park, in the north of the town, opened on Wednesday 30 May 1923 to commemorate a visit by George V. It was originally a 16 acre site with five tennis courts and three bowling greens.
-The borough council website describes it as a 17 acre "urban fringe park with bowling greens, kick around area and children's playground".
+Roe Lee Park, in the north of the town, was opened on 30 May 1923 to commemorate a visit by George V. It was originally a 16 acre site with five tennis courts and three bowling greens.
+It was described as a 17 acre "urban fringe park with bowling greens, kick around area and children's playground."
 In 2007, all four parks described here were winners of Green Flag awards.

-Blackburn Cemetery is located to the north of the town centre in Roe Lee.
+Blackburn Cemetery is located to the north of the town centre, in Roe Lee.

 Libraries

 Blackburn Central Library, located in the town centre close to the Town Hall, is described as "the seventh most visited library in England".
-The library has various sections and facilities, including: an information and reference section, a media section, a community history section, a children's library, and a creche.
-An ICT training suite at the library has been named the "Bill Gates Room".
+The library has an information and reference section, a media section, a community history section, a children's library and a creche; the ICT training suite has been named the Bill Gates Room.
 Blackburn has smaller libraries for the Mill Hill, Livesey and Roman Road parts of the town, and a mobile library service.